What happens next

 • what you want to use the development for

-• how your development would affect the surrounding area – eg if it would create lots more traffic
+• how it would affect the surrounding area – for example, if it would create lots more traffic

-In all cases the council must make decisions in line with the development plan unless 'material considerations' justify going against the plan.
+In all cases the planning authority must make decisions in line with the development plan.
+This is unless 'material considerations' justify going against the plan.

 Back to top